AvaProtocol/OAK-docs/_docs/verify-runtime-upgrade.md

 ### Finding the Proposal

 To find the proposed runtime upgrade navigate to [Turing's Democracy page](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.turing.oak.tech#/democracy).
-If a runtime upgrade has been proposed you will see a proposal under the `proposals` section for `parachainSystem.authorizeUpgrade` as seen in the image below.
+If a runtime upgrade has been proposed you will see a proposal under the `proposals` section for `parachainSystem.authorizeUpgrade` as shown in the image below.
 For this example we are using a proposed runtime upgrade to v1.4.0.1.

 ![democracy-page](../../assets/img/governance/democracy-page.png)